Azinkarimzad/imaging_underground/README.md

+# Read me info"
+Here we need to add info on our lesson!

 # The Carpentries Workbench Template Markdown Lesson

 This lesson is a template lesson that uses [The Carpentries Workbench][workbench].

 ## Note about lesson life cycle stage
 Although the `config.yaml` states the life cycle stage as pre-alpha, **the template is stable and ready to use**.
 The life cycle stage is preset to `"pre-alpha"` as this setting is appropriate for new lessons initialised using the template.